 Hi there, I’m Annie, and I’m the new marketing coordinator at Dragonfly!
-After living in Ireland for 3 years, I recently moved back to St. Louis, and that’s when I found DFT.
+After living in Ireland for 3 years, I recently moved back to St. Louis, and that’s when I found DFT, a strength training gym for women.
 Though I ran competitively and played soccer and other sports for many years when I was younger, as I got older, my physical activity shrank into nothing more than lackluster jogging.

 I never imagined myself lifting weights, but it was a challenge I couldn’t pass up.
 I wanted to be strong, and here was a place dedicated to teaching women how to cultivate strength with exercises and weights I would never, in a million years, approach by myself in a big box gym.